In Jewish tradition there are many doors to holiness. When we listen closely to our sources, one door is simple and surprisingly fast: dreams.

 Costs and Funding Lishma is funded by student contributions and partnering organizations, providing us with coordination, teachers, facilitators and space.
 Lishma is presented with support from the J.B and Dora Salsberg Fund.
-Our partners are Annex Shul, Beth Tzedec Congregation, Darchei Noam, and Miles Nadal JCC, and we We strive to keep costs accessible and we use a sliding scale.
+Our partners are Beth Tzedec Congregation, Darchei Noam, and Miles Nadal JCC, and we We strive to keep costs accessible and we use a sliding scale.
 We strive to keep costs accessible and we use a sliding scale.
 The suggested contribution is $72 ($12/night).
 There is a minimum of $36 for the semester ($6/night).
-If you are unable to contribute at this time, please be in touch in confidence with Emunah Woolf at [email protected].
+If you are unable to contribute at this time, please be in touch in confidence with Rabbi Aaron Rotenberg at [email protected]

 Previous Classes